Posted by: Frank Eakin |

 • Texas is ranked in the top 10 in the nation for solar production.

 Texas residents have the opportunity to choose the source of their power, and renewable energy isn’t always as costly as you might think.
-In fact, it is sometimes cheaper than other fossil options.
+In fact, green energy is often cheaper than fossil fuel-sourced energy.

 Compare renewable energy plans from Texas light companies